Students generally complete the course work in two to three years depending on how many hours they take each semester.

 You will enter a profession that is growing in demand for professionals with higher education while also working in a career that helps individuals and families change their lives for the better.

+For applicants with a GPA under 3.0, LCU requires a graduate entrance exam.
 Total score of at least 800 on the Graduate Record Examination (GRE) taken before August 1, 2011 or 286 on the Graduate Record Examination (GRE) taken after August 1, 2011 or at least 400 on the Miller Analogy Test (MAT).
+If your GPA is 3.0 or higher, no graduate entrance exam is required.